-Essentially, the above theorem tells us that we can scale down the IFS fractal to normal form, examine its geometrical properties (such as its convex hull), and then transform back the results, since due to the Affine Lemma \ref{s020305} $F=N^{-1}\langle N\co T_1\co N^{-1}, N\co T_2\co N^{-1}\rangle$.
+Essentially, the above proposition implies that we can scale down the IFS fractal to normal form, examine its geometrical properties (such as its convex hull), and then transform back the results, since due to the Affine Lemma \ref{s020305} $F=N^{-1}\langle N\co T_1\co N^{-1}, N\co T_2\co N^{-1}\rangle$.
 Therefore the factors $\cf_{1,2}$ entirely characterize the geometry of a bifractal, since they remain unchanged under normalization.
 Thus we restrict the discussion to normalized bifractals and drop the apostrophes, so the IFS maps become $T_1(z)=\cf_1 z$ and $T_2(z)=1+\cf_2(z-1)$.